-'There He Goes!': Family Who Went Viral On BBC Returns To Discuss Working From Home
+Viral 'BBC Dad' Returns To Discuss Working From Home: 'Just Really, Really Tough'

 The youngsters turned in a bravura performance, squirming as the adults talked and alternately hugging their parents and mugging for the camera.
 The interview ended, as it must, soon after the door to Kelly's office was flung open.

-"Excited about being on telly," the BBC News anchor said as the kids got busy.
+"Excited about being on telly," BBC News anchor David Eades said as the kids got busy.
 "That's not the first time."

 "Right," Kelly replied.